-The Perfect 2 Day Lisbon Itinerary [2024]
+The Perfect 2 Day Lisbon Itinerary [2025]

 A cozy outdoor dining setup against a bright yellow wall of a quaint Lisbon restaurant, complete with lush greenery and a welcoming open door, a perfect meal stop for a Lisbon itinerary.

-Planning a 2 day Lisbon itinerary?
+Planning a 2-day Lisbon itinerary?
 How exciting!
 I’ve got you covered.

 Lisbon is a beautiful city full of rich history, delicious food, and stunning architecture.
 With only 2 days to explore, it’s important to make the most of your time.

 This itinerary will help you get a taste of some of Lisbon’s finest.
-Make sure you explore Bairro Alto and the Alfama District.

-Lisbon, Portugal’s hilly, coastal capital city, beckons with its vibrant culture, charming cobbled streets, and warm, Mediterranean climate.
+Lisbon is known for its vibrant culture, charming cobbled streets, and warm, Mediterranean climate.

-Bairro Alto
+Day 1: Bairro Alto

-Explore Enchanting Streets
+1. Explore Enchanting Streets

 Quiet, sunlit alleyway lined with mustard and rose-colored buildings in Lisbon, reflecting the serene beauty ideal for a leisurely stroll on a Lisbon itinerary.